H21lab/Anomaly-Detection/README.md

+# Unsupervised Anomaly Detection using tensorflow and tshark
+Unsupervised learning by ausing autoencoder neural network by using tensorflow.

+See the ad_tf_autoencoder.ipynb

-# Anomaly Detection using tensorflow and tshark
+# Supervised Anomaly Detection using tensorflow and tshark
 ```shell-session
 Script to help to detect anomalies in pcap file.
 Using tensorflow neural network classifier and tshark -T ek -x input.